Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

     Before we use the plugin, we must first *install* the plugin, we can do the same gist we saw on the 'Installing a plugin', just replace the plugin's name with `jekyll-remote-theme`.

-    Now let's tell `jekyll-remote-theme` to use a remote_theme, go to `_config.yml`, comment the current theme (put a hastag at the start of the line):
+    Now let's tell `jekyll-remote-theme` to use a remote_theme, go to `_config.yml`, comment the current theme (put a hashtag at the start of the line):

     ```yaml
     # theme: some_theme